 DATES AND LOCATION

 $395 for the entire week which includes 5 nights lodging, 15 meals and all materials.
+Price is based on double occupancy.
+If you do not wish a roommate, single rooms are available for an additional $100/week.
 You can apply for a scholarship and save $100!

 Forest, Fields and Fins: Upper elementary-high school teachers